-Use the Tier 1 and Tier 2 Analysis for Tier 3 Readiness on the following pages to document:
+Use the Tier 3 Readiness Checklist on the following pages to document:

-- ▶ Which indicators are in place for your school? - ▶ Which indicators are not in place or need increased fidelity? - What resources are available to meet these needs?
+Which indicators are in place for your school?

+▶ Which indicators are not in place or need increased fidelity?

+- What resources are available to meet these needs?
 How will you access necessary resources? - Add to/revise your action plan to document action steps that need to be completed. - ▶ What additional information or technical assistance does your school need?